Pratismith/homestay/replit.md

 ## Important Notes

 ### Database Configuration
-⚠️ **MongoDB Atlas Connection Issue**: The application uses an external MongoDB Atlas database that requires IP whitelisting.
-Currently, the database connection fails because Replit's IP is not whitelisted.

-**To fix this**:
-1. Go to your MongoDB Atlas dashboard
-2. Navigate to Network Access
-3. Add Replit's IP address or use `0.0.0.0/0` (allow all IPs) for development
-4. The server will continue to run and serve the frontend even without database connection
-5. API endpoints will work once MongoDB is connected
+✅ **MongoDB Atlas**: The application is connected to MongoDB Atlas.
+The database is configured and working properly.

+**Demo Data**:
+- Visit `/demo.html` to populate the database with 6 sample homestays
+- Demo owner account will be created: `demo.owner@mynest.com` / `demo123`
+- Demo seeding is restricted to development environment only for security

 ### Environment Variables
 The following environment variables are configured in `server/.env`: